oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ![DMS](./images/dms-024.png "Create a masking format in the format library")

 **What You Accomplished:**
-A new Masking Format **EMAIL_ID** that will be used to replace sensitive data in `Email` columns with new values generated from the concatenation of a random string of 6 to 8 characters at the beginning, followed by the fixed value `@xyz.com`.
+A new Masking Format **Email ID** that will be used to replace sensitive data in `Email` columns with new values generated from the concatenation of a random string of 6 to 8 characters at the beginning, followed by the fixed value `@xyz.com`.

 ## Task 6: Data Masking- Create Masking Definition